jamiewinder/CedarDotNet/docs/index.md

 dotnet add package CedarDotNet --prerelease
 ```

-- Refer to the [CedarFunctions](xref:CedarDotNet.CedarFunctions) class for API details.
+- Refer to the following documentation for API details:

+- [CedarFunctions](xref:CedarDotNet.CedarFunctions) for the stable functions.
+- [CedarExperimentalFunctions](xref:CedarDotNet.CedarFunctions) for the experimental functions.
+- [CedarUtilities](xref:CedarDotNet.CedarFunctions) for additional utilities which aren't part of the main API.